GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

 ## Security and permissions

-The Chromium team has designed and implemented Declarative Link Capturing using the core principles defined in [Controlling Access to Powerful Web Platform Features][powerful-apis], including user control, transparency, and ergonomics.
+The Chromium team designed and implemented Declarative Link Capturing using the core principles defined in [Controlling Access to Powerful Web Platform Features][powerful-apis], including user control, transparency, and ergonomics.
 This API allows sites new additional control options.
 First, being able to automatically open installed apps in a window.
 This uses existing UI but makes it